 - You will have sensitivity to sunlight, wind and other irritants for several weeks, so wear sunglasses and a special sun block made for eyelids.

 - Maximum discomfort should occur in the first few days, improving each day thereafter.
 Expect temporary swelling of the eyelids, tightness of lids, bruising, dryness, burning, and itching of eyes.
 You may have gummy eyes for approximately 1 week.

 Your surgeon will carefully discuss maintenance for your post-op during your consultation.
 Regular tips are staying out of the Sun following your surgery, keeping hydrated, do not stress the eyes too much and getting proper rest.

 In most cases, you will not need a follow-up procedure and if you follow the guidelines set out by your Plastic Surgeon, you will have long-lasting beautiful looking eyelids that will place well with your facial features.

 Like any cosmetic surgery, Asian Blepharoplasty does carry its degrees of risks and complications including:

 Aesthetical risks include with disproportionate eyelids and patients not being pleased with their results.
 Research the background of your cosmetic surgeon and request before and after pictures for previous procedures they have done.

-Double Eyelid Surgery is a popular procedure in East Asia and is one of the most sought surgeries in countries such as Korea.
+Asian Blepharoplasty, or Double Eyelid Surgery is a popular procedure in East Asia and is one of the most sought surgeries in countries such as Korea.
 The surgery is highly specialized for Asian decents and patients wanting their eyes to look larger, apparent and brighter.

 The scarring of the surgery is very minimal and hidden well with the natural folds of the eyes.
 The extra fold may also help with vision and better quality of life for patients.